Yu9Psx2/lottery_checker/README.md

 Coming into the project, I knew a bit about beautiful soup.

-I learned the following during the project:
+I learned the following during the project:<br />
--how to run the script on Heroku using a scheduler -how to connect and write to pgadmin
+-how to run the script on Heroku using a scheduler<br />
+-how to connect and write to pgadmin<br />
--how to use definitions to break down my program into pieces -I created a class for the first time - didn't really understand much as I was doing it
+-how to use definitions to break down my program into pieces<br />
+-I created a class for the first time - didn't really understand much as I was doing it<br />